9 Delicious Late-Night Snacks Under 350 Calories

 Advertisement

-7. Sweet and Spicy Roasted Pumpkin Seeds
+7. Roasted Pumpkin Seeds

-The hallmark of a good nighttime snack is a food that will fulfill a nagging craving while helping you to relax, unwind and get ready for bed.
+The hallmark of a good nighttime snack is a food that will fulfill a nagging craving while helping you relax, unwind and get ready for bed.
 Roasted pumpkin seeds definitely meet this challenge.

 Advertisement

-9. Kale Chips
+9. Baked Kale Chips

 Advertisement